ibm-cloud-docs/EventStreams/eventstreams157.md

 ## Supported capabilities
 {: #capabilities}

 There are differences between the capabilities of IBM Cloud Dedicated and the Enterprise plan.
 To align the product offerings, adopt new technology choices, and remove less-used features, not all capabilities are carried forward.
-A comparison of the features is available at [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose).
+The following table compares the available features.
 If you rely on these functions, use the following information to help you migrate.

-* If you currently use the REST APIs, see [Migrating the REST APIs](/docs/services/EventStreams?topic=eventstreams-migrate_rest_apis).
+If you currently use the REST APIs, see [Migrating the REST APIs](/docs/services/EventStreams?topic=eventstreams-migrate_rest_apis).

 <table>
     <caption>Table 1.
 Support in Dedicated and Enterprise plans</caption>